 By reducing traditional ICT spending the Academy has been able to provide all students in Year 9 - Year 13 with their own iPad to use , for just £1.50 or £1.63 per school week (£60/£65 per year).
 Students that receive Free School Meals will not need to pay, as we will fund this amount from Pupil premium money for them.
-The Y9 payment is already set up on Wisepay as one sum or two instalments.
-Students will be given the option to buy the device outright at the end of Y11 or Y13 for residual market value (this will depend upon the age and model of the device, but is usually around £70-£80 after 3 years, which is a lot less than the high street price of almost £400).
+Payments are already set up on Wisepay as one sum or two instalments.
+Students will be given the option to buy the device outright at the end of Y11 or Y13 for residual market value after which time they can wipe it and use their own Apple IDs.

 Students will be provided with a 32GB Education iPad, a case, a stylus, various apps and we will create a managed Apple ID with 200GB of free iCloud storage.
 All internet access is filtered in and out of the academy.
 Students that have good behaviour and committent will be provided with access to additional apps in the self-service apps store.

 Students do find the iPad incredibly useful and we are continuing to develop our digital resources for them to access and use.
 You can find out more in the movie clip below:

 General Reminder: Y11 students not applying to our sixth form will need to either pay for their iPad to keep it or hand it in by Friday 28th May.
 Thank you.

 The Academy will allow student to use the device for their time at The Academy and provides a case and covers accidental damage / theft (however, if a student repeatedly breaks the glass or damages it through deliberate neglect, then they make be asked to pay for the cost of repairs).